Goutham-R/kaggle/README.md

-Repo for Kaggle ML problems
+-Repo for Kaggle ML problems
+-This branch preidicts 0,1,2 as survived